A black bean veggie burger recipe made with fresh ingredients and tons of flavor for a simple and meatless family meal.

 If you’re watching the carbs, skip the bun for a bed of lettuce and dress it like a taco salad, so good!

 Grab more healthy and satiating lunch ideas in the 101 Packed Lunches eBook.
 Like these veggie burgers, it is full of delicious options to make your school and office lunches even better!

 All my best kid-friendly lunches from over a decade of creating meal plans.
 Add some variety to your child’s lunchbox with these epic lunches, plus receive my Pack Meals Like a Pro ebook, free with purchase!

 How to Freeze Veggie Burgers

-The recipe yields six patties, so if you have any leftover, freeze them and reheat later for an easy dinner or lunch!
+The recipe yields six patties, so if you have any leftovers, freeze them and reheat them later for an easy dinner or lunch!